The remarkable life of Dame Kathleen Ollerenshaw

 Recently on The Hub we’ve looked at various historical figures who’ve made a real impact both at The University of Manchester and beyond, including Kathleen Drew-Baker and Sir William Boyd Dawkins, and today it’s the turn of Dame Kathleen – a woman who did so much for education, politics and the advancement of women throughout her life.

-Beginning her teaching career at the University as a part-time lecturer in the Department of Mathematics, she would go on to hold some of the most illustrious positions in the city – including Lord Mayor of Manchester and the wonderfully-named High Sheriff of Greater Manchester.
+Beginning her teaching career at the University as a part-time lecturer in the Department of Mathematics, she would go on to hold some of the most illustrious positions in the city – including Lord Mayor of Manchester.

 She achieved all this despite being almost completely deaf by the age of eight.

 Born in 1912 in Withington – known today for housing a high proportion of Manchester’s student population – Kathleen was the grandchild of shoemaker William Timpson (that’s right, the founder of multinational retailer Timpson, which began trading from Manchester’s Oldham Road in 1865).

 She inherited otosclerosis from her father’s side of the family and, following an illness at age eight, almost lost her hearing completely.
 Kathleen wouldn’t hear again until she received her first hearing aid around 30 years later.